January 10, 2023

 If you understand the most common reasons customers issue chargebacks, you can attempt to fix issues before they arise.
 Minimizing the risk of customers filing a dispute.

-A common reason customers file chargebacks is because the descriptor of a purchase is one they do not recognize.
+A common reason customers file chargebacks is that the descriptor of a purchase is one they do not recognize.
 If a customer does not remember making a purchase that relates to a certain descriptor they may dispute it.

 Sometimes the descriptor that bank statements have for a transaction may not accurately reflect the business.
 Make sure you and your credit card processor are aligned with your transaction descriptor.